 This is where the past meets the future head-on – as in science fiction and fantasy.
 It is also probably the connection point between far Eastern religions and the Native American traditions.
 In my life I have been privileged to meet people with advanced spiritual abilities and awareness.
 What they can do is truly amazing and awe-inspiring.

 My own belief is that all people contain within themselves the potential for virtually all the advanced abilities that anyone can imagine.
 These abilities are Divine, meaning that they do not come from “demons” or the devil.
 Rather, they spring from the limitless potential within each of us.
 And they do not originate in our brains, but in ourselves as knowing, sentient spiritual beings.
 A very wise man once observed that the evil, if they have such abilities, do not retain them for very long.
 But the good can, and may.

 My wish is that the wisdom and traditions of the various Native tribes who lived in North America for thousands of years before the Europeans came will not be lost, but will be preserved and will become more accessible to those who wish to learn.

 Check out my short novel written about the Tongva, the original, almost forgotten people of Los Angeles – a story about one young Tongva brave’s own spiritual journey in the days before the Spanish came.

 Very best and all for now!

-*Note that I refer to American original peoples in general, while acknowledging that there were certainly differences from one tribe and nation to another, and what I say here may not be true for all American Indian tribes.
-Part of what I say here has its source in the writings of Ohiyesa (Charles Eastman).
+*Note that I refer to American original peoples in general, while acknowledging that there were certainly differences from one tribe and nation to another, and that what I say here may not be true for all American Indian tribes.